cxtalk/ADC-Net/README.md

 ## Contact

-If you are interested in our work or have any questions, please directly contact my github.
+If you are interested in our work or have any questions, please directly contact me.
 Email: xchen@kupixel.com